 - Human interference

-Therefore we suggest to always check the video mode after powering them up.
+Therefore we suggest always checking the video mode after powering them up.

-To calibrate your camera you should use Aximmetry Camera Calibrator.
+To calibrate your camera you should use Aximmetry Basic Calibrator.
 This software helps you calibrate the camera based on its transformation and Sensor size.

 Importantly it helps you to calibrate the Lens itself.